dinochecker

 (Torma's Hungary lizard)Etymology

 Hungarosaurus is derived from "Hungary" (the country in which it was discovered) and the Greek "sauros" (lizard).
-The species epithet, tormai, honours András Torma, co-discoverer of the Hungarosaurus fossil site in 2000.
+The species epithet, tormai, honours András Torma, who co-discovered the Iharkút locality in 2000.

 Discovery

-The remains of Hungarosaurus were discovered in an open-pit bauxite mine in the Csehbánya Formation near the village of Iharkút, Veszprém County, Bakony Mountains, western Hungary, by Attila Ösi and András Torma in 2001.
-The site also contained fossils of fishes, amphibians, turtles, crocodiles, lizards, pterosaurs, and every other dinosaur that has ever been found in Hungary.
-The Hungarosaurus holotype (MTM Gyn/404) is a partial skull and skeleton, including three neck vertebrae, six back vertebrae, ten tail vertebrae, three neck and thirteen back ribs, five chevrons, tendon fragments, a complete left shoulder girdle, a right shoulder blade, right radius, four metacarpals, a partial hip (parts of the left and right ilia, left ischium), right thigh, right shin, and more than a hundred osteoderms.
+The remains of Hungarosaurus were discovered in an open-pit bauxite mine in the Csehbánya Formation near the village of Iharkút, Veszprém County, in the Bakony Mountains of western Hungary, by Attila Ösi and András Torma in 2001.
+The site also contained fossils of fish, amphibians, turtles, crocodiles, lizards, pterosaurs, and every other dinosaur that has ever been found in Hungary.
+The Hungarosaurus holotype (MTM Gyn/404) is a partial skull and skeleton, including three neck vertebrae, six back vertebrae, ten tail vertebrae, three neck and thirteen back ribs, five chevrons, tendon fragments, a complete left shoulder girdle, a right shoulder blade, a right lower arm bone, four hand bones, a partial pelvis (parts of the left and right ilia and the left ischium), a right thigh, a right shin, and more than a hundred armour plates.

-Paratypes include MTM Gyn/405 (one back vertebra, neck and back ribs, some small circular armour scutes and a piece of neck armour called a "half-ring"), MTM Gyn/406 (a fragmentary ulna, ribs and scutes, and what may be a piece of femur), and MTM Gyn/407 (a sacrum with both ilia and ischia, and fused armour plates.)
+Paratypes include MTM Gyn/405 (one back vertebra, neck and back ribs, some small circular armour scutes, and a piece of neck armour called a "half-ring"), MTM Gyn/406 (a fragmentary lower arm bone, ribs and scutes, and what may be a piece of thigh), and MTM Gyn/407 (a block of hip vertebrae with both ilia and ischia attached, and fused armour plates).

 Estimations